changeworld/azure-docs.ja-jp/articles/app-service-mobile/app-service-mobile-client-and-server-versioning.md

   ms.tgt_pltfrm="mobile-multiple"
   ms.devlang="dotnet"
   ms.topic="article"
-  ms.date="08/22/2016"
-  ms.author="donnam"/>
+  ms.date="10/01/2016"
+  ms.author="adrianha"/>

-# Mobile Apps と Mobile Services のクライアントとサーバーのバージョン管理
+# <a name="client-and-server-versioning-in-mobile-apps-and-mobile-services"></a>Client and server versioning in Mobile Apps and Mobile Services

-Azure Mobile Services の最新版は Azure App Service の **Mobile Apps** 機能です。
+The latest version of Azure Mobile Services is the **Mobile Apps** feature of Azure App Service.

-Mobile Apps のクライアント/サーバー SDK は Mobile Services のクライアント/サーバー SDK にもともと基づいていますが、互いに互換性が*ありません*。つまり、*Mobile Apps* クライアント SDK と共に *Mobile Apps* サーバー SDK を使用する必要があり、*Mobile Services* の場合も同様です。この契約は、クライアント/サーバー SDK により使用される特殊なヘッダー値 `ZUMO-API-VERSION` により適用されます。

-注: 本書で *Mobile Services* に言及するとき、それは必ずしも Mobile Services にホストすることを意味しません。App Service で実行するモバイル サービスをコード変更なしで移行することが可能になりましたが、サービスでは引き続き *Mobile Services* SDK バージョンが利用されます。
+The Mobile Apps client and server SDKs are originally based on those in Mobile Services, but they are *not* compatible with each other.
+That is, you must use a *Mobile Apps* client SDK with a *Mobile Apps* server SDK and similarly for *Mobile Services*.
+This contract is enforced through a special header value used by the client and server SDKs, `ZUMO-API-VERSION`.

+Note: whenever this document refers to a *Mobile Services* backend, it does not necessarily need to be hosted on Mobile Services.
+It is now possible to migrate a mobile service to run on App Service without any code changes, but the service would still be using *Mobile Services*  SDK versions.

-コード変更なしで App Service に移行する方法については、[Mobile Service を Azure App Service に移行する]方法に関する記事を参照してください。
+To learn more about migrating to App Service without any code changes, see the article [Migrate a Mobile Service to Azure App Service].

-## ヘッダーの仕様
+## <a name="header-specification"></a>Header specification

-キー `ZUMO-API-VERSION` を HTTP ヘッダーかクエリ文字列に指定できます。値は「**x.y.z**」形式のバージョン文字列です。

-次に例を示します。
+The key `ZUMO-API-VERSION` may be specified in either the HTTP header or the query string.
+The value is a version string in the form **x.y.z**.

+For example:

 GET https://service.azurewebsites.net/tables/TodoItem